RasmussenLab/PlasMAAG/CONTRIBUTING.md

-# Contributing to Vamb
+# Contributing to PlassMAAG
-The Git repository is currently hosted at https://github.com/RasmussenLab/vamb
+The Git repository is currently hosted at https://github.com/RasmussenLab/plasmaag

 ## Git workflow
 In order for your contribution to be easily integrated into a package that is concurrently worked on by multiple people, it's important that you adhere to the Git workflow that we use for this repo.